 In the past, some people have known they reacted to certain grains but when tested were found not to have coeliac disease.
 For this reason, gluten sensitivity has been suspected by clinicians for years and now the evidence has been found.
 This condition is now called non-coeliac gluten sensitivity, or NCGS.
 Though NCGS is an immune reaction, people with this condition do not have the typical damage to the intestinal lining found in coeliac disease.
 But, people with NCGHS can have similar digestive symptoms such as bloating, pain and diarrhoea.
 Other more generalised symptoms are also common and include fatigue, anxiety, brain fog, rashes and numbness.

 It appears that in NCGS the immune reaction is to other protein fragments than those in coeliac disease.
 But in addition, the immune reaction includes raised antibodies to microbial fragments in the bloodstream.
 This suggests that the problem involves a ‘leaky gut’.
 When the intestinal wall becomes too porous it allows protein fragments through that can trigger an immune reaction, leading to generalised symptoms.

 For coeliac disease, a gluten-free diet is the only treatment.
 However, the research on NCGS found that a gluten-free diet was not always successful at eliminating symptoms.
 Suggesting that the leakiness continued even after the gluten consumption was stopped.
-In this case, as a clinician, in addition to suggesting a gluten-free diet, I would focus on healing and sealing the gut with diet and lifestyle changes and selected herbal medicines.
+In this case, as a herbalist, in addition to suggesting a gluten-free diet, I would focus on healing and sealing the gut with diet and lifestyle changes and selected herbal medicines.